-In Visual Basic 2015, a string is a single unit of data that made up of a series of characters that includes letters, digits, alphanumeric symbols(@,#,$,%,^,&,*, etc) and more.
-It is treated as the String data type and therefore it is non-numeric in nature, though it might consist of numbers.
-Everyday life examples of strings are names, addresses, gender, cities, book titles, phone numbers, email addresses and more.In Visual Basic 2015, you can manipulate strings by writing code to process characters like sentences, words, text , ” ,alphanumeric characters and more.
-Strings manipulation is best illustrated in the area of word processing that deals with text editing.
+In Visual Basic 2017, a string is a single unit of data that made up of a series of characters that includes letters, digits, alphanumeric symbols(@,#,$,%,^,&,*, etc) and more.
+It is treated as the String data type.
+It is non-numeric in nature, though it might consist of numbers.
+Everyday life examples of strings are names, addresses, gender, cities, book titles, phone numbers, email addresses and more.In Visual Basic 2017, you can manipulate strings by writing code to process characters like sentences, words, text , alphanumeric characters and more.

-In Visual Basic 2015, you can manipulate strings using the & sign and the + sign, both perform the string concatenation which means combining two or more smaller strings into larger strings.
-For example, we can join “Vis”,”Basic” and “2015″ into “Visual Basic 2015″ using “Visual”&”Basic” or “Visual “+”Basic”, as shown in the Examples below:
+In Visual Basic 2017, you can manipulate strings using the & sign and the + sign, both perform the string concatenation which means combining two or more smaller strings into larger strings.
+For example, we can join “Visual”,”Basic” and “2017″ into “Visual Basic 2017″ using “Visual”&”Basic” or “Visual “+”Basic”, as shown in the Examples below:

 The line str = str1 + str2 + str3 can be replaced by str = str1 & str2 & str3 and produces the same output.
 However, if one of the variables is declared as numeric data type, you cannot use the + sign, you can only use the & sign.